Listing View

 your questions answered

-The main types of dental implant are endosteal where the implant (looks like a small screw) is screwed into the jaw bone and the other is subperiosteal where the implants are on a framework that is placed onto the jaw under the gums.
+The main types of dental implant are endosteal where the implant (looks like a small screw) is screwed into the jaw bone and the other is subperiosteal where the implants are on a framework that is placed on the jawbone under the gums.

-Subperiosteal are placed upon the jaw below the gums whereas Endosteal implants are screwed directly into the jaw – it would be dependent on the density of bone of your jaw.
+Subperiosteal are placed on the jaw under the gums whereas Endosteal implants are screwed directly into the jaw – it would be dependent on the density of bone of your jaw.

-Whilst side effects are {extremely|very rare, they include damage to the jaw, nerves and neighboring teeth.
+Whilst side effects are {extremely|very rare, they include damage to the jaw, nerves and adjacent teeth.

-Welcome to Park View Dental Practice
+Hello from Park View Dental Practice

 Jane and our patient Douglas McNeil in ourĀ practice having had a rugby injury corrected – gum shields are us!!